Destiny (video game): Development

 On April 11, 2014, Bungie fired its long-time composer and audio director, Martin O'Donnell.
 For Destiny, O'Donnell collaborated with Paul McCartney on an eight-movement symphonic suite called Music of the Spheres which was completed in 2013.
 The dispute which led to his termination originated from O'Donnell's belief that the Activision deal had begun to erode the collegial culture at Bungie.
 Activision was reluctant to release the symphony as a standalone work and went over O'Donnell's head to replace it with their own music in a prominent E3 2013 trailer.
 In the ensuing disagreement, O'Donnell came into conflict with both Activision and Bungie leadership and was accused of "unacceptable conduct" in his performance review, leading to his termination.
 Fans were concerned that the absence of Martin O'Donnell would affect the in-game music of Destiny; however, Pete Parsons of Bungie confirmed that Destiny's music was already complete by this point.
 O'Donnell prevailed in a civil suit against Bungie over the improper dismissal in September 2015, winning unpaid wages, profit sharing, and lost stock.
 However, Bungie later filed a complaint against O'Donnell in 2021 after O'Donnell had uploaded his work from Music of the Spheres and Destiny to his YouTube and Bandcamp channels, which Bungie stated was against the terms placed against O'Donnell as a result of an injunction raised in the 2015 trial, who had been ordered to return all this work to Bungie.
 O'Donnell was found in contempt of court in September 2021 for violating that injunction and ordered to remove the material as well as submit to review of all his electronic media for any further copies of Destiny-related materials.

+Technology

-TechnologyDestiny incorporates a new game engine, called the Tiger Engine, that is based on the engine used for most Halo games.
-It allows global illumination and real-time dynamic lighting to occur together in cohesion.
-In addition, Bungie's goal is that Destiny will natively render graphics at 1080p on both the Xbox One and PlayStation 4.
+Destiny incorporates a new game engine, called the Tiger Engine, that is based on the engine used for most Halo games.
+It allows for global illumination and real-time dynamic lighting to occur together in cohesion.
+Bungie's goal was for Destiny to natively render graphics at 1080p on both the Xbox One and PlayStation 4.
 An innovation in Bungie's "hopper" technology, which has been the backbone for Halo's matchmaking system, will allow better player matchmaking in order to create a more natural experience in either cooperative or competitive multiplayer modes.
-Developers at Bungie have criticized the new engine as ill-suited to the online nature of the game.
-Its resource-intensive nature makes even small changes to maps require an overnight rendering and compiling process.
+Developers at Bungie have criticized the new engine as ill-suited to the online nature of the game; its resource-intensive nature resulted in even small changes to maps requiring an overnight rendering and compiling process.
 Internal sources called the development of new maps and missions "grueling" on account of the game engine.